RichCWilkerson/Consulting_Notes/Eval_Questions_Organized.md

 > Kotlin moves null safety into the type system.
 > Types are either nullable, like `String?`, or not, like `String`, and the compiler forces you to handle the nullable ones with things like safe calls and the Elvis operator.
 > I try to keep null-handling very local using `let` and avoid `!!` as much as possible.
-> For initialization cases, I’ll use `lateinit` or `lazy` instead of propagating nulls.
 > Designing APIs to be non-null by default means most potential NPEs are caught at compile time instead of in production.

 ---